 - Create a Google Cloud Virtual Machine to act as a proxy to connect using one of these options:

-Your Google Cloud MySQL master server needs to be made accessible to Fivetran’s data processing server.
+Your Google Cloud MySQL master or replica server needs to be made accessible to Fivetran’s data processing server.

 In your MySQL Dashboard, select the “Master” instance you would like to use.

-Note the Master IP address and port number (3306 by default).
+Note the Master or Replica IP address and port number (3306 by default).

-Add Fivetran’s IP addresses to access the port number of your master node unless you already have 0.0.0.0/0 as an allowed network.
+Add Fivetran’s IP addresses to access the port number of your master or replica node unless you already have 0.0.0.0/0 as an allowed network.

 By default, Google enables binary logging through point-in-time recovery for MySQL master databases.
 To confirm that binary logging is enabled on your database, follow the steps below.